Downlink/test/Readme.md

 });
 ```

-## Managing Your Remote Devices Using The Browser Interface
+## Using The Browser Interface To Access Clients and Devices

 ### Naming Your Client Application for Tracking Purposes

-Unlike *device/server* applications, users can create *client* applications on the fly without needing to register it with **node-m2m** server.
+Unlike *device/server* applications, users can create *client* applications without server registration.

 Node-m2m tracks all client applications through a dynamic *client id* from the browser.
 If you have multiple clients, tracking all your clients by just referring to its *client id* maybe difficult.